aws-samples/aws-pipelines-stepfn-integ-cdk/README.md

 # CDK Pipeline integration with AWS Step Functions
-    This project contains Typescript CDK for a CodePipeline stack implemented using the CDK-Pipelines(aws-cdk/pipelines) construct.
+    This project contains Typescript CDK for AWS CodePipeline stack, implemented using the CDK-Pipelines (aws-cdk/pipelines) construct.
-    Pipeline and Stage objects are used to build a self-configuring pipeline which deploys and tests a sample application by invoking a Step Functions workflow.
+    The pipeline and stage objects from the construct are used to build a self-configuring AWS CodePipeline, which then deploys and tests a sample application by   invoking AWS Step Functions workflow.
-    CDK-Pipelines simplifies the CI/CD of applications using CodePipeline by updating the pipeline and the stacks deployed by the pipeline in a single commit.
+    The CDK-Pipelines construct simplifies the CI/CD of applications using AWS CodePipeline by updating the pipeline and the stacks deployed by it in a single commit.
-    The Cdkpipeline below deploys 3 stages -
+    The CDK-Pipeline below deploys 3 stages -
-    1) Kinesis application stack deployed to DEV env
+        1) Amazon Kinesis application stack deployed to DEV env
-    2) StepFunction stack with Pre and Post steps.
-The StepFunctions statemachine is invoked to test the application.
+        2) AWS Step Functions stack with Pre and Post steps.
+The AWS Step Functions state machine is invoked to test the application.
-    3) Kinesis application stack deployed to PROD env
+        3) Amazon Kinesis application stack deployed to PROD env

 ## Architecture
 * ### Generic CDK Pipeline with mutliple Stages